epearcecrump/symmetricNNs/README.md

 ## Description

-This repo provides an implementation of the work that is presented in the paper Pearce-Crump (2023): Connecting Permutation Equivariant Neural Networks and Partition Diagrams.
+This repo provides a PyTorch implementation of the work that is presented in the paper Pearce-Crump (2023): Connecting Permutation Equivariant Neural Networks and Partition Diagrams.

-It contains the class
+Specifically, it contains the class

 nn/symmequiv.py: SymmetricGrpEquivLayer

-that allows you to create any of the linear layer functions that appear in a permutation equivariant neural network where the layers are some tensor power of R^n.
+that allows you to create any of the linear layer functions that appear in a permutation equivariant neural network where the layers are some tensor power of \mathbb{R^n}.

 The boolean flag diag allows you to choose either the diagram basis or the orbit basis when constructing the linear layers.